CheHumbleProgger/OsmoViewCVTestCase/README.md

 The note book one may look for is main notebook.
 The env I used is in environment.yml.

-Model: DAViT finetuned on given dataset \n
+Model: DAViT finetuned on given dataset

 Estimated accuracy: 88-89% on test set